cyberkiko/cyberkiko.github.io/resume.md

 **BOALT - Interactive Business** *Lead Software Engineer* - Miami, Florida - __April 2017 to present__

-After being a contractor to Boalt for releasing the LiveAnswer product, joined the Boalt team to work as Lead Engineer in new products.
+After being a contractor to Boalt for releasing the LiveAnswer product, joined the Boalt team to work as Lead Engineer in new and current products.
 Also as a supervisor of other engineers for the maintenance and developing of other tools.

 **LiveAnswer, Inc** *Senior Application Engineer* - Miami, Florida - __August 2016 to March 2017__